Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * When logged out the session user is removed and is redirected back to login page.

 ##### Subscribe
-* The subscribe page brings the user to a page to add details and credit card to allow the user to acces the rest of the site.
+* The subscribe page brings the user to a page to add details and credit card to allow the user to access the rest of the site.
-* When tester card is used it successfully logs in the stripe account and webhook handler is successful
+* When tester card is used it successfully logs in the stripe account and webhook handler is successful.
+* Error warnings  appear if the details entered don't meet the criteria.
+For example if the @ symbol wasnt used in the email section or if the form wasn't complete.

 #### Webhook and Emails

 Initially my webhook handelers were getting a error 401 message when I tried to test them but this was due to my local host not being public.
 Once the site was linked to the public heroku app the webhooks were successful and the charge is successful.
 Also when a user creates an account a verification email is successfully sent to the user to allow them to verify their account.

-The project was also tested on multiple browsers (Chrome, Microsoft edge, Internet Explorer, and Firefox) and I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.

 ![Confirmation email](/media/confirm_email_ss.png)

 #### Blog
 * View all blog posts' (visible to all users once logged in) renders the blog post templates and displays all available blog posts.